anduarte3/social-app/README.md

 # social-app

-**Social App** is a full-stack web application that enables users to connect in a social network–style environment.
+This is a full-stack web application that enables users to connect in a social network–style environment.
 Users can create accounts, share posts, like and comment on others’ posts, and manage their own content.
 The app is built with a modern, responsive design and secure authentication.
 ---